-430-7.3.2.3 Joint Design: Ensure that the pipe manufacturer furnishes the Engineer with details regarding configuration of the joint and gasket required to effect a satisfactory seal.
+430-7.3.2.3 Joint Design: Ensure that the pipe manufacturer submits details to the Engineer regarding configuration of the joint and gasket required to effect a satisfactory seal.
 Do not apply mortar, joint compound, or other filler which would restrict the flexibility of the gasket joint.